The Jay Z-curated Made in America Festival returns to Philadelphia on Labor Day weekend with Cardi B and Travis Scott slated to headline.

 - Non-professional cameras, flip-cams, camera phones

-- Sunscreen, sunglasses, government issued I.D., cash/debit cards/credit cards are encouraged
+- Sunscreen, sunglasses, government issued I.D., cash, debit/credit cards, and other personal items

 Items NOT allowed inside the venue include but are not limited to: